 When you’re running a business, you are, by necessity, focused on the immediate.
 What meetings are on my schedule?
 What fires need to be put out?
 What do I need to do today?
 This tyranny of now can pull you away from critical work, like defining the future you want for your business.
 It can also lock you into certain ways of thinking that aren’t productive for that future.

-Over the last decade, Tiller has evolved from a way to make extra money while I was in school to a thriving agency with a growing international client-base.
+Over the last decade, Tiller has evolved from a way to make extra money while I was in school to a thriving web development and design agency with a growing international client-base.
 But I realized last year that I wanted more than just consistent growth for Tiller.
 I wanted to build a business that would outlive me.

 That vision required a hard (but ultimately exciting and energizing) look at where Tiller was now and what we needed to do to bring our future vision to life.